 Efest’s LUC V4 is a fairly basic-looking but still effective entrant on to this list, with four independent bays and support for most Li-ion and LiMn batteries.
 As well as 18650 batteries, it also supports 10440, 14500, 14650, 18500, 17670, 18700, 26500 and 26650 battery sizes.
 The charger is also features a USB charging port, which isn’t especially important but is a nice extra for charging your smartphone or other devices.
 It has a display that shows each battery’s charge level, and can charge at 0.5, 1 or 2 A (with the fastest speed only available when charging two 26650 or 25550 batteries).

 This Efest 18650 charger has protections against overcharging, short circuits and reverse polarity, and it can be used to revive any batteries still at 0.6 V or higher.
-The vape charger offers pretty much everything you need from an 18650 charger, and you can pick it up for $29.95.

 1 – Nitecore i4 Intellicharger